Welcome to the Coming of the Zioth campaign setting, based the 3.5 Edition Dungeons and Dragons role-playing game!

 I would like to emphasize an important point: Like in the real world, sexism exists, but this game is not my outlet for personal predjudices, and I will not specifically target your character for humiliation.
 Female characters aren't going to be raped, or mistreated in any significant way.
 This is a relatively mature game, but “mature” does not mean, “make players uncomfortable.”

 Role-playing is the key to this game, and I attribute a lot of importance to character creation.
-If your character is well-thought-out, and explained within the context of the game world, anything is possible.
-In the past, I've allowed a female archer, a necromancer, and a scholar with a custom class.
-If you're willing to put some work into it, you can play almost anything you want.
+If your character is well-thought-out, explained within the context of the game world, and you're willing to put some work into it, you can play almost anything you want.

 Enough trying to scare you off.
 If you've gotten this far, you're ready to create a character, so here's a nice little list of things you should include.